deepin-community/python3.11/Doc/c-api/typeobj.rst

    schemes can be used:

-   * Re-export: Each member of the tree acts as the exporting object and sets :c:data:`view->obj` to a new reference to itself.
+   * Re-export: Each member of the tree acts as the exporting object and sets :c:expr:`view->obj` to a new reference to itself.

    * Redirect: The buffer request is redirected to the root object of the tree.
-Here, :c:data:`view->obj` will be a new reference to the root object.
+Here, :c:expr:`view->obj` will be a new reference to the root object.

    The individual fields of *view* are described in section